Mill Avenue Underpass Public Artwork

 Will supportive landscaping be added to the installment?

 Yes, the space is designed to be fully enhanced with complementary landscaping that beautifies and completes the overall installment.
-Landscaping will be contingent upon city infrastructure schedules and are expected to be addressed in fall/winter 2025.
+Landscaping will be contingent upon city infrastructure schedules and are expected to be addressed in winter 2026.

 Will the art piece have lighting at night?

-Yes, the piece will be vibrant and highly visible at night once power and infrastructure and power are activated; installation is anticipated to be complete end of 2025 or early 2026.
+Yes, the piece will be vibrant and highly visible at night once power and infrastructure and power are activated; installation is anticipated to be complete in early 2026.